-- Another obvious example of dynamic voting with changing constituencies/coalitions. - Model based on Acemoglu, Egorov and Sonin (2008). - A coalition, which will determine the distribution of a pie (more generally payoffs), both over its own membership. - Possibility of future votes shaping the stability of current clubs illustrated more clearly. - Motivation: - 1 the three-player divide the dollar game. - 2 eliminations in the Soviet Politburo.
+- Model based on Acemoglu, Egorov and Sonin (2008). - A coalition, which will determine the distribution of a pie (more generally payoffs), both over its own membership. - Possibility of future votes shaping the stability of current clubs illustrated more clearly. - Motivation: - the three-player divide the dollar game. - eliminations in the Soviet Politburo.